eunomia-bpf/eunomia-bpf/documents/src/introduction/introduction.md

 - very small and simple!
 The library itself `<1MB` and no `LLVM/Clang` dependence, can be embedded easily in you project
 - as fast as `<100ms` and little resource need to dynamically load and run eBPF program

-Base on `eunomia-bpf`, we have an eBPF pacakge manager in [LMP](https://github.com/linuxkerneltravel/lmp) project, with OCI images and [ORAS](https://github.com/oras-project/oras) for distribution.
+Base on `eunomia-bpf`, we have an eBPF package manager in [LMP](https://github.com/linuxkerneltravel/lmp) project, with OCI images and [ORAS](https://github.com/oras-project/oras) for distribution.

 ### [wasm-bpf](https://github.com/eunomia-bpf/wasm-bpf): Write user space code for your eBPF program in WebAssembly